Monika-81/Project1/README.md

 <br>

 ### **External Links**
 At the bottom of the screen, the user finds the external navigation links to social media as well as to open a email client to send an email to the BeerLicios club directly.
 The position of the navigation bar at the bottom mimics the navigation bar at the top of the page.
-On desktop and landscape oriented screens the navigation bar is located to the bottom right side of the page, and on standing devices the navigation bar is fixed at the bottom of the screen.
+On desktop and landscape oriented screens the navigation bar is located to the bottom right side of the page, and on portrait oriented devices the navigation bar is fixed at the bottom of the screen.
 <br>

 ![External navigation](assets/images/readme/external-links.png)